PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   This object represents an address and port dnsdist is listening on for DNS over HTTPS queries.

+  .. method:: DOHFrontend:loadTicketsKeys(ticketsKeysFile)

+     Load new tickets keys from the selected file, replacing the existing ones.
+These keys should be rotated often and never written to persistent storage to preserve forward secrecy.
+The default is to generate a random key. dnsdist supports several tickets keys to be able to decrypt existing sessions after the rotation.

+    :param str ticketsKeysFile: The path to a file from where TLS tickets keys should be loaded.

   .. method:: DOHFrontend:reloadCertificates()

      Reload the current TLS certificate and key pairs.

+  .. method:: DOHFrontend:rotateTicketsKey()

+     Replace the current TLS tickets key by a new random one.

   .. method:: DOHFrontend:setResponsesMap(rules)